Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/UnfiledrecordfoldersApi.md

 **Using multipart/form-data**

-Use the **filedata** field to represent the content to upload, for example, the following curl command will create a node with the contents of test.txt in the test user&#39;s home folder.
+Use the **filedata** field to represent the content to upload, for example, the following curl command will create a node with the contents of test.txt in the test user's home folder.

-curl -utest:test -X POST host:port/alfresco/api/-default-/public/gs/versions/1/unfiled-record-folders/{unfiledRecordFolderId}/children -F filedata&#x3D;@test.txt
+curl -utest:test -X POST host:port/alfresco/api/-default-/public/gs/versions/1/unfiled-record-folders/{unfiledRecordFolderId}/children -F filedata=@test.txt

 This API method also supports record and unfiled record folder creation using application/json.